Syed Qumrul Islam Saleh Uddin: Education

 Salehuddin was due to matriculate from the Brojomohun Institute in 1952, but was arrested for participating in a Bengali language movement protest in Barisal.
 After being released from prison, he matriculated from Brojomohun Institute in 1953.
 In 1956, Salehuddin completed his Intermediate of Arts from the Prafulla Chandra College in Bagerhat.
-He then enrolled at the Michael Madhusudan College in Jessore where he graduated with a Bachelor of Arts in 1959 from jail.
+He then enrolled at the Michael Madhusudan College in Jessore, where he graduated with a Bachelor of Arts in 1959 from jail.

-Salehuddin was called to the bar from the honourable society of the inner temple in 1968.
+Salehuddin was called to the bar from the Honourable Society of the Inner Temple in 1968.

 Career

-Salehuddin took part the language movement and convicted for one year in 1952.
+Salehuddin took part the language movement and was convicted for one year in 1952.

-Salehuddin was a member of communist party.
+Salehuddin was a member of the communist party.

 Salehuddin stood for the National Assembly of Pakistan as an Awami League candidate in the 1970 Pakistani general election.
 He was elected for Faridpur-II by a large margin over three opponents, including Pakistan Democratic Party candidate Abdus Salam Khan.

-Salehuddin act as a member of the Constituent assembly of Bangladesh in 1972.
+Salehuddin was a member of the Constituent Assembly of Bangladesh in 1972.

 Salehuddin was elected to the Bangladesh Parliament in 1973 from Faridpur-3.

-Salehuddin formed a Political party named Bangladesh Justice Party in 1981.
+Salehuddin formed a political party named the Bangladesh Justice Party in 1981.

 Death

 Salehuddin died on 24 May 1983 at PG Hospital in Dhaka.
-He is buried at Banani Graveyard in Dhaka, Bangladesh.a private Technical College under Bangladesh Technical Education Board named Barrister Syed Kamrul Islam Mohammad Salehuddin Technical College established in 2019 at Bonomalidia, Madhukhali under Faridpur district.
+He is buried at Banani Graveyard in Dhaka, Bangladesh.
+A private technical college under the Bangladesh Technical Education Board named Barrister Syed Kamrul Islam Mohammad Salehuddin Technical College was established in 2019 at Bonomalidia, Madhukhali under Faridpur district.